Generate sparklines for numbers using Unicode characters only.

 - issuing warnings for negative values (allowed, but misleading)

-- (todo) highlighting single values exceeding some threshold with a different color using termcolor
+- highlighting values exceeding some threshold with a different color (if termcolor package is available)